facelessuser/coloraide/docs/src/markdown/interpolation.md

 ```

 Lastly, it is important to note that this affects stops as well, mainly stops applied to interpolation endpoints.
 When
-an endpoint is moved inwards via a color stop, the end range of the interpolation is clamped, extending the star and
+an endpoint is moved inwards via a color stop, the end range of the interpolation is clamped, extending the start and
 end color.
 But when extrapolation is enabled, a color stop on an endpoint essentially moves the start and end
 interpolation.
 And since there are no other colors on either end to interpolate with, extrapolation occurs.